kuokuo123/otter-launcher/README.md

 indicator_with_arg_module = "\u001B[31m^\u001B[0m " # a sign showing whether the module should run with an argument
 indicator_no_arg_module = "\u001B[31m$\u001B[0m "
 prefix_padding = 3 # format prefixes to have a uniformed width; prefixes will be padded with spaces to have a least specified number of chars
-# below color options affect all modules; per-module coloring is allowed by using ascii color codes at each module's configurations
+# below color options affect all modules; per-module coloring is allowed by using ansi color codes at each module's configurations
 prefix_color = "\u001B[33m"
 description_color = "\u001B[39m"
 place_holder_color = "\u001B[30m"